Tuesday, April 23, 2024

 The lush interior is white and scarlet, and it is grander than the theatre in Berlin built by Frederick the Great that we used.
 The lobby is lavish with gilded scrollwork on the walls and ceiling, and sparkly chandeliers hang over a glossy marble floor.

-Unlike “box seats” in NYC’s forlorn Lincoln Center—which are merely sections against a railing—Prague’s State Opera has actual rooms for ticketholders of box seats.
+At NYC’s forlorn Lincoln Center, people pay for "box seats", but they are merely "sections of seats" against a railing.
+Prague’s State Opera has actual rooms for its box seats.
+That is how it is supposed to be.
 We followed the usher’s swishy walk down a curved corridor; it had red carpeting, a tall ceiling and gold lights.
 Red doors lined one side.

 Overhead, every surface was embellished with white plaster and gilded scrollwork.